CCExtractor/ccextractorfluttergui/README.md

 #### Currently only linux is supported, macOS should work to (not tested) (reason: windows has different filePaths)
 - Check out how to install Flutter [here](https://flutter.dev/docs/get-started/install)
+- Enable the flutter linux flag with `flutter config --enable-linux-desktop`
 - To run the GUI, clone the repo and run `flutter run` or `flutter run -d linux` inside the cloned directory.

 ### checkValidJSON currenty supports 3 cases